acidburn0zzz/freebsd-ports-elementary/README.md

 This is the [FreeBSD Ports](https://cgit.freebsd.org/ports/) collection in order to make this desktop environment usable.

-::: warning
-Running the Pantheon desktop requires at least 13.1-RELEASE or higher^[Because `deskutils/xdg-desktop-portal` is needed.]
+**Running the Pantheon desktop requires at least 13.1-RELEASE or higher.
+Because `deskutils/xdg-desktop-portal` is needed.**

-It is an **early state** (very unstable).
+It is an **early state**.
 Repository contains several branches:

 * [3rd-party-apps](https://codeberg.org/olivierd/freebsd-ports-elementary/src/branch/3rd-party-apps) → curated list of applications, which use the Granite toolkit
 * [6.1](https://codeberg.org/olivierd/freebsd-ports-elementary/src/branch/6.1) → **main branch**